finbourne/lusid-sdk-csharp/sdk/docs/InstrumentsApi.md

 [EARLY ACCESS] Delete instrument

-Delete a single instrument identified by a unique instrument identifier.
-Once an instrument has been  deleted it will be marked as 'inactive' and it can no longer be used when updating or inserting transactions or holdings.
+Delete a particular instrument, as identified by a particular instrument identifier.
+Once deleted, an instrument is marked as inactive and can no longer be referenced when creating or updating  transactions or holdings.
 You can still query existing transactions and holdings related to the  deleted instrument.

 ### Example